thuzarwin/open-data-sprints/docs/project-product-evals.rst

 We'll know this project has been successfully completed when:

-- Publish evaluation criteria
+- Determine user/system needs
-- Publish Feedback collection method
+- Determine collection method
-- Publish guidelines for Criteria Matrix
+- Determine instructions, guidelines, and disclaimers for usage

 Deliverables